AlexanderGW/gqgmc/README.txt

     'gqgmc_gui' and 'gqgmc' executables which if the build is successful will be put into bin subdirectory.
 Try "make all" as the build command.

+ 6a.
+Copy the 51-gqgmc.rules file to the /etc/udev/rules.d directory and
+    force the reload of udev rules:

+    sudo cp ./51-gqgmc.rules /etc/udev/rules.d/51-gqgmc.rules
+    sudo udevadm control --reload-rules

+    Disconnect the GQ GMC-300 from the computer and then reconnect.
+    Verify that there exists a /dev/gqgmc in the /dev directory with read/write permission for all users.

+    ls -la /dev/gqgmc

- 6. With the GQ geiger counter connected to your PC via USB and turned on, start either bin/gqgmc or bin/gqgmc_gui from a console command line.
-However, you must supply the device name of the USB port on the command line, for example on Ubuntu 11.10 try "bin/gqgmc /dev/usb/ttyUSB0".
-On Ubuntu 12.04 try "bin/gqgmc /dev/ttyUSB0".
+ 6b.
+With the GQ geiger counter connected to your PC via USB and turned
+    on, start either bin/gqgmc or bin/gqgmc_gui from a console command line.
+The USB device name must be supplied from the command line, e.g.,

-    You can try to identify USB port using the following scheme.
-    (a) Before plugging in the GMC-300, run the command "dir /dev/ttyUSB*".
-        Take note of what, if any, devices are listed.
-After plugging in the GMC-300 and turning it on, wait one minute, then run the command line command "lsusb".
-You should see a line with "Prolific Technology Inc." at the end of the line.
-This indicates that Linux has successfully recognized and setup a port for the GMC-300.
-Now try the command line command "dir /dev/ttyUSB*".
-        The device name for the GMC-300 should be the newest port added to the previous listing of the same command.
-(On Ubuntu 11.10, try changing /dev/ttyUSB* to /dev/usb/ttyUSB*)
+    bin/gqgmc /dev/gqgmc
+    bin/gqgmc_gui /dev/gqgmc

+    The code expects the GQ GMC USB device name to be /dev/gqgmc.
+This device name was created at step 6a.

  7. The following is a list of prerequisites for successful compilation:

     a.
-Ubuntu Linux 12.04 or 11.10
+Ubuntu Linux 11.10, 12.04 or 14.04
     b.
-GNU g++ 4.6.x compiler installed
+GNU g++ 4.6.x or more recent compiler installed
     c.
 Qt4 Software Development Kit (SDK) installed or Qt Creator installed (required only for GUI)